Newsletter

 APRIL

-Sun 20 April – Boston Marathon
+Mon 20 April – Boston Marathon (Go Rosey, Sharaze and Justine)

-Sun 26 April – London Marathon (Go Johnny) and Ballarat Marathon
+Sun 26 April – London Marathon (Go Johnny) and Ballarat Marathon (Go Cassie, Warren, Serin)

 MAY